As the saying goes, “follow the money” and no one can deny the trend of marketing technology investments in both the public and private markets.

 The velocity of marketing technology advancement

-If we accept the premise that the velocity of marketing technology advancement is being matched by the individual consumer’s ability to leverage same to “limit the noise,” then how can marketers and agencies best leverage all of this technology to achieve required ROI?
+If we accept the premise that the velocity of marketing technology advancement is being matched by the individual consumer’s ability to leverage the same to “limit the noise,” then how can marketers and agencies best leverage all of this technology to achieve required ROI?
 Perhaps the answer can be found in marketers reassessing the purpose and functional use of the ad tech itself.

 Finding the ROI in Marketing Technology Promises

 Yes, the explosion of marketing technology to target and deliver the message has almost singularly fascinated the media and investment worlds in 2013.
-However, engaging and interacting with the individual through content of meaning and relevance, not just disguised advertising, will determine the whether the enormous investment has been worth it.
+However, engaging and interacting with the individual through content of meaning and relevance, not just disguised advertising, will determine whether the enormous investment has been worth it.

-Leveraging marketing technology as a tactical enabler.
+using marketing technology as a tactical enabler

 Here is the opportunity for independent direct marketing and advertising agencies in 2014: Those that best approach leveraging technology as a tactical enabler of communicating meaningful content to individuals will be successful.
 Not as Al Gadbut, CEO of Acquireweb puts it “spend a lot of money on a technical toy that is bolted on in the hopes that the client will see them as current and relevant”..